 Men need to understand that what makes us special to women is the makings of us, our manhood, strength, masculinity and machismo, not political correctness.
 Women like to rely on our broad shoulder, melt in our strong arms, feel our muscles, admire our strength, and enjoy our protection.
 It is of their nature to seduce us, get our attention, arouse our hunger for them, submit and surrender to us, and follow our lead.
 Using our body to support, protect, lead, comfort, and bring contentment to them is the essential part of our role in tango.
 (See The Gender Expression in Tango.)

-The innocent intimacy and playfulness in tango is human and healthy, which satisfy our need for connection and love, strengthen the bond between the two sexes, comfort us and stir up our emotions without being offensive.
+The innocent intimacy and playfulness in tango is human and healthy, which satisfy our need for connection and love, strengthen the bond between the two sexes, comfort us and stir up our emotions without being offensive and disrespectful.
 Despite the criticism that tango is a politically incorrect dance by those who want to promote a "sanitized version" featuring open embrace and gender neutralization (see Tango and Gender Equality), their belief that tango leads to sexual urge contradicts the reality.
 Tango, like other arts, is a sublimation.
-Dancers all over the world can testify that tango, though an intimate dance, is not sexual.
+Tango dancers all over the world can testify that tango, though an intimate dance, is not sexual.
 The mind of the dancer is in a state of meditation, so focusing on the music, sentiment, emotions and artistic creation that other mental exercises become unfeasible.
 It would be like attempting to compose a dirty poem in fishing when the fish is actively biting.
 Moral defenders either are outsiders who know nothing about tango, or hypocrites with dubious intentions.
 Instead of blaming tango, they should get to know the dance and its codes first.
 (See Milonga Codes.)
-They should also be advised that good manners are the first card people play in tango, that improper behavior will encounter resistance, that nobody will dance with you if you show no respect, and that repeated offender will not be welcomed by the community, so the "sanitized version" is superfluous.
+They should also be advised that good manner is the first card people play in tango, that improper behavior will encounter resistance, that nobody will dance with you if you show no respect, and that repeated offender will not be welcomed by the community, so the "sanitized version" is superfluous.